top of page

 Starshot

 Fling and float your way through a zero-gravity spacecraft in Starshot, a fully hand-tracked VR puzzle game!
-When systems begin to mysteriously fail aboard, the AI pilot, S.T.E.L.A., accidentally wakes you out of cryo-sleep instead of the lead engineer.
-You must punch an energy core throughout various levels into power receptors and uncover the true cause behind these malfunctions.
+When systems begin to mysteriously fail, the AI pilot, S.T.E.L.A., accidentally wakes you out of cryo-sleep instead of the lead engineer.
+You must punch an energy core into power receptors throughout a variety of levels to uncover the true cause behind these malfunctions.

 Link to game website